 Aspiration pneumonia in dogs can be caused by abnormalities in the pharynx, as well as neuromuscular disorders that affect the ability of muscles in the respiratory system to function properly.

 Enlargement of the lower esophagus due to regurgitation can also lead to this condition.
 Acid reflux is a known cause of frequent regurgitation.

 Sometimes dogs who are given medication more quickly than they can swallow may aspirate and develop the condition.
 It is important to administer oral medication at a pace that a dog can handle.

 Treatments For Aspiration Pneumonia In Dogs

-Veterinarians may treat aspiration pneumonia in dogs by attempting to remove the foreign material from the lungs that is causing the problem.
-They can do this through suction or other means.
-Oxygen may be given to dogs in the case of severe problems, and dogs that are dehydrated will likely be given intravenous fluids.
-Some dogs may benefit from a humidifier to keep the air moist as they recover with plenty of bed rest.
+Furthermore, veterinarians may give oxygen to dogs in the case of severe problems, and dogs who suffer from dehydration will likely need intravenous fluids.
+Some dogs may benefit additionally from a humidifier to keep the air moist as they recover with plenty of bed rest.